Captain-Jay29/coding_agent/README.md

 # Coding Agent

-A powerful coding agent built with LangChain that can perform CRUD operations on codebases through natural conversation with contextual awareness and workspace management.
+A powerful coding agent built with LangChain that can perform CRUD operations on codebases through natural conversation with real-time streaming, contextual awareness, and workspace management.

 ## Quick Start